 Problem

-Planning a cross-country move to New York is not one project.
-It's six or seven running in parallel on different timelines: apartment hunting, budget tracking, job searching, neighborhood research, packing logistics, utility transfers, lease overlaps.
+Planning a cross-country move to New York is six or seven projects running in parallel on different timelines: apartment hunting, budget tracking, job searching, neighborhood research, packing logistics, utility transfers, lease overlaps.
 Every existing tool I found addressed one of those in isolation.
 Nothing handled the fact that they all affect each other simultaneously.

 Constraint

 Two people coordinating the move meant the system had to support shared visibility without overcomplicating things.
 I needed something that showed the full picture at a glance.
-Not a Notion doc with eighteen linked databases, but a single dashboard where you could see budget health, task progress, apartment comparisons, and emotional state all in one place.
-Yes, emotional state.
-Moves are stressful.
+A single dashboard, budget health, task progress, apartment comparisons, and emotional state, without eighteen linked Notion databases to get there.

 Solution